-2 2020 FCC Form 499-A Telecommunications Reporting Worksheet (Reporting 2019 Revenues) Page 2 Block 2-A: Regulatory Contact Information 201 Filer 499 ID [from Line 101] 202 Legal name of filer [from Line 102] 203 Person who completed this Worksheet First MI Last 204 Telephone number of this person () - ext - 205 Fax number of this person - 206 Email of this person not for public release 207 Contact person name, office name, and mailing address of a corporate office to which correspondence regarding this Telecommunications Reporting Worksheet should be sent.
-Office Attn: First name MI Last Email not for public release Phone () - ext- Fax () - check if same name as Line 203 $\ \Box$ check if same address as Line 109 $\ \Box$ Street1 Street2 Street3 200 D.II.
-11 11.II.
-City State Zip (postal code) Country 208 Billing address and billing contact person [Plan administrators will send bills for contributions to this address.
-Please attach a written request for alternative billing arrangements.]
-Company Attn: First name MI Last Email not for public release Phone () - ext- Fax () - Street1 check if name and address same as Line 207 $\;\Box$ Street2 Street3 City State Zip (postal code) Country 208.1 Email address pertaining to ITSP regulatory fee issues not for public release Block 2-B: Agent for Service of Process All carriers and providers of interconnected and non-interconnected VoIP must complete Lines 209 through 213.
+2024 2024 FCC Form 499-A Telecommunications Reporting Worksheet (Reporting 2023 Revenues) Page 2 Block 2-A: Regulatory Contact Information 201 Filer 499 ID [from Line 101] 202 Legal name of filer [from Line 102] 203 Person who completed this Worksheet First MI Last 204 Telephone number of this person ( ) - ext - 205 Fax number of this person - 206 Email of this person not for public release 207 Contact person name, office name, and mailing address of a corporate office to which correspondence regarding this Telecommunications Reporting Worksheet should be sent.
+Office Attn: First name MI Last Email not for public release Phone ( ) - ext- Fax ( ) - check if same name as Line 203 $\ \Box$ Street1 check if same address as Line 109 $\Box$ Street2 Street3 City State Zip (postal code) Country 208 Billing address and billing contact person [Plan administrators will send bills for contributions to this address.
+Please attach a written request for alternative billing Company Attn: First name MI Last Email not for public release Phone ( ) - ext- Fax ( ) - arrangements.] check if name and address same as Line 207 Street1 Street2 Street3 •••• To the late of the City State Zip (postal code) Country 208.1 Email address pertaining to ITSP regulatory fee issues not for public release Block 2-B: Agent for Service of Process All carriers and providers of interconnected and non-interconnected VoIP must complete Lines 209 through 213.
 During the year, the filers must refile Blocks 1, 2, and 6 if there are any changes in this section.
-See Instructions ese 209 D.C.
-Agent for Service of Process Company Attn: First name MI Last 210 Telephone number of D.C. agent () - ext - 211 Fax number of D.C. agent () - 212 213 Email of D.C. agent Complete business address of D.C. agent for hand service of documents Street1 Street2 Street3 City State DC Zip 214 Local/alternate Agent for Service of Process (optional) Company Attn: First name MI Last 215 Telephone number of local/alternate agent () - ext - 216 Fax number of local/alternate agent - 217 Email of local/alternate agent 218 Complete business address of local/alternate agent for hand service of documents Street1 Street2 City State Zip (postal code) Country PE RSONS MAKING WILLFUL FALSE STATEMENTS IN THE WOI ORKSHEET CAN BE PUNISHED BY FINE OR IMPRISONMENT UNDER TITLE 18 OF THE UNITED STATES CODE, 18 U.S.C. § 1001
+See Instructions hese 209 D.C.
+Agent for Service of Process Company Attn: First name MI Last 210 Telephone number of D.C. agent ( ) - ext - 211 Fax number of D.C. agent - 212 213 Email of D.C. agent Complete business address of D.C. agent for hand service of documents Street1 Street2 Street3 City State DC Zip 214 Local/alternate Agent for Service of Process (optional) Company Attn: First name MI Last 215 Telephone number of local/alternate agent ( ) - ext - 216 Fax number of local/alternate agent - 217 Email of local/alternate agent 218 Complete business address of local/alternate agent for hand service of documents Street1 Street2 City State Zip (postal code) Country PF RSONS MAKING WILLFUL FALSE STATEMENTS IN THE WOR ORKSHEET CAN BE PUNISHED BY FINE OR IMPRISONMENT UNDER TITLE 18 OF THE UNITED STATES CODE, 18 U.S.C 8 1001 11 COLO III III I O WILLI OL ITELIOL DITTILINE III II III WOI The state of the s .
+3 1001